-Discusses the distribution network within the country from how products enter to final destination, including reliability and condition of distribution mechanisms, major distribution centers, ports, etc.
+Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

 Tegucigalpa and San Pedro Sula are the major distribution centers for imported products.
-Puerto Cortés, the largest deepwater port in Central America, is the most active logistics center in Honduras.
+Puerto Cortés, the largest deep-water port in Central America, is the most active logistics center in Honduras.
 Honduras has a 13,603 kilometers (km) official road network connecting the ports and airports with the secondary cities and rural areas of the country.

-The local market has been traditionally highly-receptive to U.S. products and services.
+The local market has been traditionally highly receptive to U.S. products and services.
 To increase the success of a solid market penetration, U.S. exporters should consider establishing a relationship with a local partner, agent or even open a regional sales office.
 U.S. firms will find that in most cases, securing a single distributor or representative is sufficient to cover the entire Honduran territory.

 Representatives and distributors tend to carry broad lines of goods on a non-exclusive basis.
 The number of full-service local distributors that stock large inventories of parts and equipment are limited.
 Many local buyers make direct contacts with U.S. suppliers at the factory or warehouse level.
 Store owners often buy goods in small lots from export brokers or they buy from wholesalers in the United States, particularly in Miami, New Orleans, Los Angeles and Houston.

 Using an Agent to Sell U.S. Products and Services